CECP GSO Officers

 First Year Master's Representatives*: TBD, .email@example.com

 The first year representatives represent the interests of ALL first-year students to the executive board.
-The duties of the First Year reps include making regular contact with all first year students to ascertain if there are any questions or concerns to be addressed by the organization, educating first year students about the organization activities, and encouraging participation on organization committees among first year students.
+The duties of the first year reps include making regular contact with all first year students to ascertain if there are any questions or concerns to be addressed by the organization, educating first year students about the organization activities, and encouraging participation on organization committees amongst first year students.